-The 19 members of the 2014 Medical Assisting class at Wayne Community College (WCC) were presented their pins in a formal ceremony May 5.
+The 13 members of the 2017 Medical Assisting class at Wayne Community College were presented their pins in a formal ceremony at the college May 10.

 The annual service, which includes presentation of medical assistant pins and red roses to students by the program faculty, and recitation of the Medical Assistant’s Creed, denotes the end of the graduates’ academic careers and beginning of their professional lives.

-Ms. Sutton was presented the annual Clinical Excellence Award, which recognizes the graduate who earns above average clinical site evaluations and the highest possible number of clinical hours.
-She put in 308 hours, exceeding the minimum number of hours assigned each week by 74 hours.
+Harrington was presented the annual Clinical Excellence Award, which recognizes the graduate who earns above average clinical site evaluations and the highest number of clinical hours.

-The Academic Excellence Award went to Ms. Stutts, who has a perfect grade point average (GPA).
-The award recognizes the graduate who achieves the highest standards in the classroom and has the highest overall GPA.
+The Academic Excellence Award went to Vasquez.
+The award recognizes the graduate who achieves the highest standards in the classroom and has the highest overall grade point average.

-Wayne Community College’s Medical Assisting Program is an 18-month, limited admission program that includes administrative, clinical and lab components.
-It is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Curriculum Review Board of the American Association of Medical Assistants (AAMA) Endowment and graduates are eligible to sit for the AAMA’s certification examination to become Certified Medical Assistants.
+WCC’s Medical Assisting Program is an 18-month, limited admission program that includes administrative, clinical and lab components.
+It is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Curriculum Review Board of the American Association of Medical Assistants (AAMA) Endowment.
+Graduates of WCC’s program are eligible to sit for the AAMA’s examination to become Certified Medical Assistants.

-Wayne Community College is a public, two-year college with an open-door admission policy located in Goldsboro, N.C.
-As it works to develop a highly skilled and competitive workforce, it serves 15,000 individuals annually as well as businesses, industry and community organizations with high quality, affordable, accessible learning opportunities, including more than 100 college credit programs.
+Wayne Community College is a public, learning-centered institution with an open-door admission policy located in Goldsboro, N.C.
+As it works to develop a highly skilled and competitive workforce, the college serves around 12,000 individuals annually as well as businesses, industry, and community organizations with high quality, affordable, accessible learning opportunities, including more than 70 college credit programs.